wftutorials/android-beginner-tutorial/README.md

 ```

 So if the `id` is equal to `android.R.id.home` we call the `finish()` function.
 This closes the activity.
-Any activity you are on if you call this function it will close the activity.
+Any activity you are on if you can call the `finish` function it will close the current activity.

 ## Working with layouts